-To assess the accuracy of the baseline~evaluation~metrics,~we test whether they can recover the~ground-truth~ranking~of~the 4 generative model (Figure \ref{Fig4}(a)).
-Our integrated precision and recall metrics $IP_\alpha$ and $IR_\beta$ both assign the highest scores to ADS-GAN; $IP_\alpha$ exactly nails~the~right~ranking~of the generative models.
-On the other hand, competing metrics such as $P_1$, $C$ and $D$, seem to over-estimate the quality of VAE and WGAN-GP---if we use these metrics to decide on which generative model to use, we will end up with predictive models that perform poorly, i.e. AUC-ROC of the predictive model fitted to synthetic data with best $P_1$ is 0.55, compared to an AUC-ROC of 0.79 for our $IP_\alpha$ score.
+{\bf Predictive modeling with synthetic data.}~In~the~context~of predictive modeling, a generative model is assessed with respect to its usefulness in training predictive models that generalize well on real data.
+Hence, the ``ground-truth'' ranking of the 4 generative models corresponds to the ranking of the AUC-ROC scores achieved by predictive models fit to their respective synthetic data sets and tested on real data (Figure \ref{Fig4}(a)).
+The data synthesized by ADS-GAN ({{$\boldsymbol{\times}$}}) displayed the best performance, followed by WGAN-GP ({{$\bullet$}}), VAE ({{$\blacktriangle$}}), and GAN ({{{ $\blacksquare$}}}).
+To assess the accuracy of baseline evaluation metrics, we test if each metric~can~recover~the ground-truth ranking of the 4 generative models~(Figure~\ref{Fig4}(a)).
+Our integrated precision and recall metrics $IP_\alpha$ and $IR_\beta$ both assign the highest scores to ADS-GAN; $IP_\alpha$~exactly~nails~the right ranking of generative models.
+On the other hand, competing metrics such as $P_1$, $C$ and $D$, over-estimate the quality of VAE and WGAN-GP---if we use these metrics to decide which generative model to use, we will end up with predictive models that perform poorly, i.e. AUC-ROC of the predictive model fitted to synthetic data with best $P_1$ is 0.55, compared to an AUC-ROC of 0.79 for our $IP_\alpha$ score.

-These results highlight~the~importance~of~accounting~for~the densities $\mathbb{P}_g$ and $\mathbb{P}_r$, and not just their supports, when evaluating a generative model.
-As we can see in~Figure~\ref{Fig4}(a),~metrics that compare distributions such as $PW$ and $FID$ are able to accurately rank the 4 generative~models.~This~is~because a shifted generative distribution would result in a ``covariate shift'' effect in synthetic data,~leading~to~poor~generalization for the fitted predictive model, even if all synthetic samples are realistic and all real samples are covered.
-Our metrics are able to diagnose this problem because they account for densities as well as supports (Section \ref{Sec3}).
+These results highlight the importance~of~accounting~for~the densities $\mathbb{P}_g$ and $\mathbb{P}_r$, and not just their supports, when evaluating generative models.
+This is because a shifted $\mathbb{P}_g$ would result in a ``covariate shift'' in synthetic data, leading to poor generalization for predictive models fitted to it, even when real and synthetic supports coincide.~As~shown~in~Figure \ref{Fig4}(a), metrics that compare distributions (our metrics, $PW$ and $FID$), accurately rank the 4 generative models.